 Exploratorium film by Lynn Rosen and Steve Giordano for KVOS-TV, Bellingham, Washington, 1974 Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
 See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.

+This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
+Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Discover the Tibetan Buddhist view of the mind with Geshe Lhakdor.
 He discusses how awareness and sensory information (sight, sound, smell, taste, and touch) are perceived through different forms of consciousness, and how Buddhist practitioners investigate their inner mental experiences to better understand their experience of the world around them.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 Tee off with this week’s “secret” ingredient-salt!
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
 In this special Halloween edition, today's secret ingredient is: Plastic Bags!
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
 Why do many things sound different underwater?
 How are echoes made?
 Can you feel or see sound?
 Join us as we delve into the mysteries of sound.
 This webcast will feature an Aim High student demonstrating how to make a membranophone; Exploratorium physicist Dr. Paul Doherty modeling sound with ringing aluminum rods, corrugated plastic whirlies, and a slinky; and Marco Jordan, lead educator in the Exploratorium's Outreach program, demonstrating sound science with a "whine" glass and a singing bowl.
 In this special "holiday" edition of Iron Science Teacher, Paul Doherty joins our competition in the webcast studio live from Antarctica.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week's "secret" ingredient: ice!
-Check in with Noel Wanner and Paul Doherty as they tell us more about their visit to the active volcano Mt.
-Erebus.
-Can a question influence its answer?
-Discover the power of verbal overshadowing--ways in which words enhance or distract from different sensory memories.
-Dr. Schooler, Associate Professor of Cognitive Psychology at the University of Pittsburgh and research scientist at the Learning Research and Development Center, will arrange a variety of sense-memory experiments, including wine-tasting and jellybean-tasting!